 These two regulatory entities work closely together to make sure that future professionals and consumers alike are safe in the school environment.
 Understanding what each entity does can save future professionals frustration as questions arise during schooling.
-For instance, if there are questions regarding grants or the student tuition recovery The Board of Barbering and Cosmetology regulates the school curriculum, minimum equipment held in the school, and health and safety violations.
+For instance, if there are questions regarding grants or the student tuition recovery regulates the school curriculum, minimum equipment held in the school, and health and safety violations.